SignalweaverStudio/signalweaver/README.md

 - **Deterministic decisions** — same input always produces the same output
 - **Replayable traces** — any past decision can be reconstructed exactly and audited later
 - **No model dependency** — rules are plain text, not prompts.
 Model behaviour doesn't affect enforcement.
+- **SignalWeaver does for AI decisions what firewalls do for network traffic.
 ---

 ## Quick example